|

 Professor Kenney Hegland, and alumna Barbara

 Sattler.
+Until

-the footnotes,
+the footnotes, Marc |

 Sean

-Willett '16
+Willett '16 It

 was a choice of law school or the football field.